pekebyte/waterlily-survey-app/readme.md

    - Frontend: `npm run dev`
 4. (Optional) Create default admin user:
     - `cd backend && npm run seed:admin`

+## TODO

+- Implement most of the frontend workflow:
+  - Survey creation for admins
+  - Survey listing for users
+  - Survey response submission for users
+  - Survey review by users
+  - Improve UI

+> **Note:** Currently, only the login and signup process is working on the frontend.

 ## License

 MIT